 HAVERFORD, Pa. – The eighth annual Haverford College Joe Schwartz ’83 Memorial 3K Run/Walk will take place on Sunday, April 26.

 The race, supporting Amyotrophic Lateral Sclerosis (ALS) research, will begin and end at Haverford College’s Founders Green for the third consecutive year.
-Post-race activities include a barbecue as well as a Kids Fun Run.
+Before the race, the Kids Fun Run will take place with post-race activities including a barbecue.

 Participants who sign up by the pre-registration deadline of Friday, April 10 will receive a commemorative race shirt.